-The LEED system (Leadership in Energy and Environmental Design) is a building qualification system generated by the USGBC (United States Green Building Council) that is acknowledged as the system of greatest acceptance and implementation worldwide.
-The LEED system, in its evolution to the current version (LEED v4), provides mandatory guidelines (prerequisites) and strengthening of those in so-called credits that are those granted through different scores and achievement of certification levels (Certified, Silver, Gold and Platinum).
+The LEED system (Leadership in Energy and Environmental Design) is a building certification system created by the USGBC (United States Green Building Council), which is acknowledged as the one of greatest acceptance and implementation worldwide.
+The LEED system, in its evolution to the current version (LEED v4), provides mandatory guidelines (prerequisites) and strengthens the so-called credits granted through scores of achievement for the different certification levels they have (Certified, Silver, Gold and Platinum).

-The buildings with the highest standards in terms of the system are Schools, Hospitals and Call Centers, because the spaces inside must ensure optimal conditions for the performance of specific activities and the permanent users in this type of buildings.
+The buildings with the highest standards in terms of the system are Schools, Hospitals and Call Centers because the indoor spaces must ensure optimal conditions for the performance of specific activities, and the permanent users in this type of buildings.

-Considering the approaches proposed by the Rochester School to be a “Green School and the LEED for School v 2009 system for K-12-type educational establishments, the “evaluation and integration of sustainability strategies was layed out to comply with all of the prerequisites of the LEED system and strengthening them to achieve Gold Certification.
+Considering the objectives proposed by Rochester School to be a ‘Green School’, and the LEED for Schools v 2009 system for K-12-type of educational constructions, our evaluation and integration of sustainability strategies was laid out to comply with all of the prerequisites for the LEED system and we strengthened them, so we could achieve Gold Certification.

 The milestones for

 Hydraulic system: From the urban planning, we integrated a system that controls runoffs, preventing possible impact against the school in the event of torrential rain.
 The hydraulic system was conceived in 2 lines of action: The first one, and considering the LEED baseline for annual consumption, with the installation of water-saving devices for sanitary purposes, showers and sinks in order to reduce the school’s water footprint.
 The second one, the implementation of a Wastewater Treatment Plant for Tertiary Standards (Serial Batch Reactor) allowing all wastewater generated in the daily operations to be treated and reused for sanitary flushing and landscaping, in compliance with Colombian environmental regulations requiring no waste discharging from schools.